-- Objective G.1.1 Provide guidance to address persistent problems in the natural surface water environment. - Action G.1.1.A Develop a beaver management strategy that includes guidance and criteria for passive versus active management. - Action G.1.1.B Develop a groundwater seepage strategy that focuses on management of ongoing seepage-related drainage issues that impact public assets to minimize maintenance requirements, protect the safety of motorized and nonmotorized traveling public, and prevent future problems. - Objective G.1.2 Provide opportunities to retrofit existing stormwater facilities to enhance their effectiveness and/or aesthetics. - Action G.1.2.A Develop City-wide stormwater retrofit strategies to implement water quality and/or flow control treatment where none currently exists and to retrofit existing facilities for better functionality and gesthetics. - Action G.1.2.B Support partnerships with interested stakeholders such as Sammamish Stormwater Stewards to enhance and restore the functionality and/or aesthetics of existing stormwater facilities. - Objective G.1.3 Revise and update the City's policies, regulations, and development standards as appropriate. - Action G.1.3.A The City should review existing development-related policies, standards and codes and evaluate whether implementation and enforcement is effective or if modifications should be made to improve outcomes and best available science.
+- Objective G.1.1 Provide guidance to address persistent problems in the natural surface water environment. - Action G.1.1.A Develop a beaver management strategy that includes guidance and criteria for passive versus active management. - Action G.1.1.B Develop a groundwater seepage strategy that focuses on management of ongoing seepage-related drainage issues that impact public assets to minimize maintenance requirements, protect the safety of motorized and nonmotorized traveling public, and prevent future problems. - Objective G.1.2 Provide opportunities to retrofit existing stormwater facilities to enhance their effectiveness and/or aesthetics. - Action G.1.2.A Develop City-wide stormwater retrofit strategies to implement water quality and/or flow control treatment where none currently exists and to retrofit existing facilities encourage for better functionality and aesthetics. - Action G.1.2.B Support partnerships with interested stakeholders such as Sammamish Stormwater Stewards to enhance and restore the functionality or aesthetics of existing stormwater facilities.

-Objective G.1.4 Participate in regional research activities in the treatment of stormwater runoff, development of new Best Management Practices, and protection of natural resources.
+Objective G.1.3 Revise and update the City's policies, regulations, and development standards as appropriate.

-Action G.1.4.A Conduct water quality monitoring, including providing funds for Ecology's regional water quality monitoring program as an alternative to conducting an individual water quality monitoring program in accordance with the City's NPDES Phase II Permit.
+- Action G.1.3.A The City should keep abreast of the latest research on storm and surface water Best Management Practices and consider revising development-related policies, standards and codes to reflect the most current and best available science. - Objective G.1.4 Participate in regional research activities in the treatment of stormwater runoff, development of new Best Management Practices, and protection of natural resources. - Action G.1.4.A Conduct water quality monitoring, including providing funds for Ecology's regional water quality monitoring program as an alternative to conducting an individual water quality monitoring program in accordance with the City's NPDES Phase II Permit.